Nobody

 Cut back to Hutch’s in-laws.
 They leave the bar drunk and find the Barber waiting.
 The brother-in-law gets tough, and the Barber executes an incapacitating kidney punch.
 After lowering the brother-in-law to the street, the Barber advises the men to avoid future inquiries about Hutch, and the father-in-law agrees.
 The Barber then asks where he can get ice cream.

-Putting aside the inanity of the Barber’s apparent teleportation, this final cut changes proved wise.
+Putting aside the inanity of the Barber’s apparent teleportation, the final cut changes proved wise.
 Showing more of the Barber weakens the character’s mystique and the attempt at comedy lessens his edge.

 That said, the scene does explain the incongruity in the final cut, where we see the Archives employee return with the redacted document only to cut to the hacker tossing a slew of photographs and other information at Yulian’s feet before announcing she’s out.